Madhumati: Critical reception

 Vijay Lokapally from The Hindu praises Chowdhury's music, calling it the "soul of the movie" and "enchanting and timeless".
 Writing for Upperstall.com, Karan Bali commended Roy's ability to "recreate just the right mood and ambiance", especially praising few scenes as "luscious romantic interludes outdoors or the swinging chandeliers", "dark shadows within the haveli" and "several documentary like establishing shots".
 Bali's view is shared by Manisha Lakhe of Daily News and Analysis, who wrote, "Bimal Roy's masterstrokes are evident when you watch the long shadows of trees falling on that stone with fascination".

 Accolades

 Madhumati led the 6th Filmfare Awards with 12 nominations and won 9 awards, a record it held for 37 years.
 Since its release, it had multiple screenings at the Tenth Bite – The Mango Film Festival (2004), the 4th Pune International Film Festival (2006) and the Toronto International Film Festival (2011).

+Vyjayanthimala become the first ever actor to receive dual nominations in an acting category in the same year for her work in Madhumati and Sadhna, winning for the latter.
+The nominations also makes her the first-ever multi-nominee across all categories, a record she shares with Mukhram Sharma.
+This win also makes her the first performer in Filmfare history to win in both leading and supporting categories.
+The film got music director Salil Choudhary and playback singer Lata Mangeshkar, their career-first Filmfare awards respectively.
+Before this there was no Filmfare award for female playback singers.

 Madhumati was selected as India's official submission for Best Foreign Language Film at the 31st Academy Awards, but it was not nominated.